 2. Heat oil in a large pan.
-Sauté onions for around 5 minutes or until soft.
+Sauté onions until soft.

 3. Add mince meat to the pan.
-Cook until brown, using a wooden spoon to break up the mince.
+Cook until brown, using a wooden spoon to break up the mince as you go.
 Add the curry powder and mix well.

 4. Open the tin of tomato and pour onto the mince.
 Mix well.